jendave/roll-table-importer/README.md

 ### Text Files

-A .txt file can be used to create a rollable table, the importer will just treat each new line as an item in the table.
+A .txt file can be used to create a roll table, the importer will just treat each new line as an item in the table.
 The filename will be used as the table name.